All Products

 text

-Log message content and stack content.
+Log message body and stack trace content.
 Supports full-text search and keyword matching.

-Typical scenario: The "High-Risk Sessions" list on the audit dashboard flags a high-risk session.
-The security team needs to reconstruct the complete interaction process of that session to confirm if the threat is real.
+Typical scenario: The audit dashboard flags a high-risk session.
+The security team needs to reconstruct its complete interaction to confirm the threat.

-1. Log on to the Simple Log Service console.
-In the Projects section, select the destination project.
+1. Log on to the Log Service console.
+In the Projects, select the destination Project.

-Typical scenario: The operational metrics dashboard alerts you to a sudden increase in the error rate.
-You need to quickly locate the faulty module and root cause from a large volume of runtime logs.
+Typical scenario: An alert from the runtime metrics dashboard indicates a sudden increase in the error rate.
+You need to quickly locate the faulty module and root cause from a massive volume of runtime logs.

-SLS supports a combination of full-text search and structured field search.
-Combined with a time range, you can progressively narrow down the scope of your investigation.
+SLS supports a combination of full-text search and structured field search, which, along with time range filtering, allows you to progressively narrow down the investigation scope.
 A typical troubleshooting path involves two steps: first, narrow the scope, then quantify the distribution.

-Step 1: Filter progressively to lock down the problem
+Step 1: Progressively filter to isolate the problem

-1. Filter by log level: Use the query _meta.logLevelName: ERROR OR _meta.logLevelName: WARN OR _meta.logLevelName: FATAL to filter for all error and warning logs, focusing your attention on abnormal events.
+1. Filter by log level: Use the query _meta.logLevelName: ERROR or _meta.logLevelName: WARN or _meta.logLevelName: FATAL to filter all error and warning logs, focusing attention on abnormal events.

 Step 2: Use SQL aggregation to quantify the global distribution

-OTEL Metrics → Application logs (error context) → Session audit logs (complete behavior chain).
-A typical investigation path is as follows: OTEL metrics detect an anomaly (such as a spike in latency, a surge in tokens, or a sudden increase in the error rate).
-You then locate the error details in the application logs for the corresponding time window (Webhook timeout, authentication failure, gateway anomaly).
-Finally, you drill down into the session audit logs to reconstruct the complete tool call sequence, model interaction content, and cost consumption for that session to confirm the root cause and preserve audit evidence.
+OTLP metrics → Application logs (error context) → Session audit logs (complete behavior chain).
+Discover an anomaly in OTLP metrics (latency, token usage, or error rate spike), locate error details in application logs for the time window (webhook timeout, authentication failure, or gateway error), then drill into session audit logs to reconstruct the tool call sequence and confirm the root cause.